-The major ICP sections can be further broken down into more specific, homogeneous, and task-related sub-categories, which are presented in Table A1.
+The major ICP sections can further be broken down into more specific, homogeneous, and task-related sub-categories, which are presented in Table A1.
 The sub-categories, or the ICP descriptors, are adapted from the Onet data descriptors.
 Each competence in sub-categories is cross-checked against the ICP questionnaire.
-The codes in parentheses stand for the ICP survey question number that we use to identify skills throughout this article.
+The codes in parentheses stand for the ICP question number that we use to identify workplace skills throughout the paper.

-The four major sections of the ICP survey appear to be well suited for this study: knowledge, skills, attitudes, and generalised working activities that sum up to 161 skill variables in total.
-Mainly because they use the same question design that accounts for both importance and level of the competence in question7.
+The four major sections of ICP data appear to be well suited for this study: knowledge, skills, attitudes, and generalised working activities, which sum up to 161 skill variables.
+Mainly because they use the same question design that accounts for both the importance and level of the competence in question 7.
 The remaining sections have various question designs and scales, including only importance, frequency, time, agreement, et cetera.
-Hereafter, we use the term skills in a broader sense to refer to all those four ICP sections.
+Hereafter, we use the term skills in a broader sense to refer to these four ICP sections.

-The ICP data refer only to occupational categories at the five-digit level.
-Therefore, we use the ILFS data set to connect workplace skills to spatial and industrial information.
+ICP data refer only to occupational categories at the five-digit level.
+Therefore, we use ILFS data to connect workplace skills to spatial and industrial information.
 We constructed the main data set as follows.
-First, we transform the ICP data from the five-digit occupational level (796) to be at the four-digit level (507), given that the ILFS is available at the four-digit level.
-Then we generate skill intensity variables for each workplace skill by multiplying importance scores with level scores in a similar fashion as it was done for Onet variables in the works of Feser (2003), Gabe and Abel (2011), Krenz (2014).
+First, we transform ICP data from the five-digit occupational level (796) to be at the four-digit level (507), given that ILFS is available at the four-digit level.
+Then we generate skill intensity variables for each workplace skill by multiplying importance scores with level scores in a similar fashion as it was done for Onet variables in the works of Feser (2003), Gabe and Abel (2011), and Krenz (2014).
 This multiplicative approach increases the skill variation across occupations (Feser, 2003).